 Objective.
 One sentence.
 What does success look like for this piece?

 Audience.
 Who's watching?
-And be specific.
-"Decision-makers at mid-size healthcare companies" is useful information.
+Be honest about it.
+"Decision-makers at mid-size healthcare companies" is useful.
 "Everyone" is not.
-(We've gotten "everyone" more than once.
-It always leads to a video that connects with no one.)
+I've gotten "everyone" more than once.
+It always leads to a video that connects with no one.

 Tone references.
 Pull two or three videos that feel right.
 "We like the pacing of this one and the color grading of that one."
-That kind of direction is incredibly helpful.
-Way more helpful than the word "cinematic" with no context.
+That direction is incredibly helpful.
+Way more helpful than the word "cinematic" floating around with no context.

 Who's giving feedback.
 This is where projects go sideways.
 If your CEO is going to want changes, loop them in at the brief stage.
 Not after the edit is locked.
 Please.

 Budget and timeline.
-Be honest.
+Be honest about both.
 A good production company will tell you what's realistic within your range.
-Hiding the number doesn't create negotiation leverage.
+If you're still figuring out numbers, a pricing calculator can help you get in the ballpark.
+Hiding the number doesn't create negotiation power.
 It just wastes time during scoping.

-Bringing in production too late.
-If you've already decided on the concept, picked the location, chosen talent, and set the timeline before your production partner even hears about it?
-You didn't hire a creative team.
+They bring production in early.
+If you've already decided on the concept, picked the location, chosen talent, and set the timeline before your production partner hears about it... you didn't hire a creative team.
 You hired a camera operator.
 That might be fine for your needs.
-But you're leaving a lot of strategic thinking on the table.
+But you're leaving a lot of creative thinking on the table.

-The six-email feedback situation.
+They consolidate feedback.
+The six-email situation.
 Six people send six separate emails with six different opinions about the background music.
 Some contradict each other.
-Collect feedback internally.
-Consolidate it into one document.
-Send that.
-Your editor will thank you.
+The best teams I've worked with collect feedback internally, consolidate it into one document, and send that.
+It saves days and your editor will genuinely appreciate it.

 Selling Video Internally Without a 47-Slide Deck